Kurento/kurento/source/mastering/kurento_architecture.rst

-Kurento allows the establishment of real time multimedia session between a browser and the Kurento Media Server directly through the use of `WebRTC`:term:.
+Kurento allows the establishment of real time multimedia session between a browser and the Kurento Media Server directly through the use of :term:`WebRTC`.
 In addition, Kurento Media Server can be used to act as media proxy for making possible the communication among different clients, which are mediated by the kurento infrastructure.
 Hence, Kurento Media Server can act as a conference bridge (Multi-Conference Unit, MCU), as a machine-to-machine communication system, as a video call recording system, etc.

-As shown in the picture, the client exposes its media capabilities through an `SDP`:term: (Session Description Protocol) sent in a request.
+As shown in the picture, the client exposes its media capabilities through an :term:`SDP` (Session Description Protocol) sent in a request.
 Hence, the application is able to instantiate the appropriate WebRTC endpoint, and to require it to generate a response SDP based on its own capabilities and on the offered SDP.
 When the answer SDP is obtained, it is given back to the client